i000313/test-repo/README.md

 common,0
 ```

-2. We create a graph file and save it as `examples/01-tiny-graph-english/graph-edges-utf8.txt`.
+- Then, we create a graph file and save it as `examples/01-tiny-graph-english/graph-edges-utf8.txt`.
 Sample of thhis file:

 ```